jblocher/mgt6534/README.md

 ***Bing Chat*** Microsoft opened access to GPT through Bing Chat, which is based on an early version of GPT4 (in Creative Mode only), currently the most advanced AI chat model available to the public.
 This is the only free GenAI tool I recommend.
 You’ll need to install the Edge browser (https://www.microsoft.com › edge › download).
 With the browser running, click on “Chat” to open the chat window next to the browser window.
 Bing Chat has access to the internet.

-***Claude 2 from Antrhopic*** This is a lesser known but very good model.
+***Claude 2 from Anthropic*** This is a lesser known but very good model.
 The primary benefit is a 100K token context window which allows you to upload long articles, many articles, or even entire books into context.
 Access it at [Poe](www.poe.com).

 ***Bard from Google*** This is not currently recommended.